Antipsychotic medications: a timeline of innovations and remaining challenges

 Clozapine, shown as the first “atypical antipsychotic drug” on the timeline, was developed as early as 1958 in Europe.
 However, it was only introduced in the United States 32 years later, in 1990.

 It was developed by Swiss scientists who modified the chemical structure of antidepressants.
-They noticed that it appeared to be effective against both psychosis and the “negative symptoms” seen in schizophrenia — but without the movement side effects that had been seen before.
+They noticed that it appeared to be effective against both psychosis and the “negative symptoms” seen in schizophrenia — but with a lower risk of the movement side effects that had been seen before.
 In addition, it had much lower action on dopamine receptors in the brain.24

 Counterintuitively, these led to delays in its acceptance.
 Clinical researchers and drug developers believed that the lack of movement-related side effects was a sign that clozapine’s benefits wouldn’t hold up and that the drug wasnʼt worth pursuing.24